2016 Tax Filing Resources for International Students

 2. For State taxes, consider using the online tax preparation software tool Sprintax to guide you through the state tax filing process and avoid late filing and/or late payment penalties and fines.

 NOTE: This is not a free service.
 You will be responsible for any filing fees associated with using the Sprintax software for state tax filing.
+See the OIE tax email for a CMU discount code.
+You may use the link through GLACIER tax prep (see #1 above) or you may use the Sprintax link—either way, you will need your Federal return and all of your documents in order to enter it into Sprintax or you can upload your 1040NR/EZ into Sprintax by saving it first then uploading.
 If you prefer to fill out the forms yourself and file without paying a fee, see section D for state filing contact information & resources.

 3. OIE’s General Tax Information Session